-The Pokagon Bodewadmik Ogitchedaw veterans organization will maintain its traditional role as the warriors and protectors of the Pokagon community past, present, and future.
+The Pokagon Bodewadmik Ogitchedaw veterans organization maintains its traditional role as the warriors and protectors of the Pokagon community past, present, and future.
 We shall stand as protectors at the doors of the four directions to ensure that the ways of the Neshnabek people are never lost or forgotten.

 Those who are on the journey today and those who may travel this path in the future can rest assured that the Pokagon Bodewadmik Ogitchedaw will support them and their families through this challenging and sometimes difficult journey.